Grinnell College opens new center for admission, financial aid offices

 “When departing for a campus tour, visiting families will have ready access to interactions with current students and faculty, classroom visits, meals in the Dining Hall and – once opened – the new Humanities and Social Studies Center or HSSC,” said Joe Bagnoli, vice president for enrollment and dean of admission and financial aid.

 The HSSC, which is under construction across Park Street from the ASFS, will bring non-fine arts humanities and social studies departments together in one structure to create innovative learning spaces that encourage multidisciplinary collaboration.
 The newly constructed portion of the HSSC will open in January 2019.
+One can click to read more to know how to get it all started.

 In addition, the HSSC encompasses the renovation and expansion of two historic buildings: Alumni Recitation Hall and Carnegie Hall.
 This work will begin soon.
 McGough Construction of St. Paul, Minnesota, which was construction manager for the ASFS, serves as construction manager for the HSSC and the first phase of the college’s master landscaping plan.